(MALS, A & S, TDI, MHCDS and Thayer Programs)

-Scholarship assistance for Dartmouth's graduate programs are determined by the individual program or department.
-Contact them directly for information about scholarship availability:
+Scholarship eligibility for Dartmouth's graduate programs is determined by the individual program or department.

 Federal financial aid programs are available to U.S. citizens and permanent residents enrolled at least half-time and making satisfactory academic progress in a degree program.
-Federal financial aid to graduate students is available through the William D. Ford Direct Loan program (Direct Stafford Loan), the Federal Perkins Loan program, and the Direct Graduate PLUS Loan program.
+Federal financial aid to graduate students is available through the William D. Ford Federal Direct Loan program, the Federal Perkins Loan program, and the Direct Graduate PLUS Loan program.

 The FAFSA form does have a signature requirement.
 If you have been issued a Personal Identification Number (PIN) this number can be used to sign your FAFSA form.
 You can apply for a PIN online at http://www.pin.ed.gov.
 Your PIN number can be used to access your FAFSA and must be used to apply for and monitor the status of federal loans.

 Additional information about federal financial aid available to graduate students can be found on the Federal Student Aid Website.